Skip to main content

 By Thomas Rosen

+Estate tax can be expensive.
+The top rate is 40%, which means some people are losing almost half of their inheritance to the federal government.
 Luckily, the vast majority of people (around 99.9%) won’t have an estate big enough to be taxed at all by the feds, much less one that makes the highest bracket.
-Find out more about the estate tax, who pays it and some ways you might be able to shelter your assets below.
+Understand the estate tax, who pays it and some ways you might be able to shelter your assets.

 What Is the Federal Estate Tax?